Building a Real-Time Flood Monitoring Dashboard for Midleton

 return lower + (upper - lower) * (index % 1)

-- Climate signal: When current level is above the P90 for that calendar day, it's genuinely unusual
+• a value above the P90 for that calendar day is genuinely unusual

 {